Weights History, Family Crest & Coats of Arms

 Early History of the Weights family

-Another 145 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Weights History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Weights research.
+Another 73 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Weights History in all our PDF Extended History products and printed products wherever possible.

 Weights Spelling Variations

 Spelling variations of this family name include: Wight, Whight, Weight, White, Whyte, Wight, Whites, Whitte, Whyte, Wighte and many more.

 Early Notables of the Weights family (pre 1700)